saunders77/office-js-docs/docs/excel/custom-functions-overview.md

 You need the following parameters to register the function in Excel:

--   Function name: The "name" defines the function name (in this case ADD42 is the function name).
-The prefix (like "CONTOSO", which appears before the name) is defined in the manifest.
+-   Function name: The `name` property defines the function name (in this case ADD42 is the function name).
+The prefix (like CONTOSO), which appears before the name, is defined in the manifest.
 The prefix and the function name are separated using a period: to use your custom function, combine the function's prefix (CONTOSO) with the function's name (ADD42) and enter `=CONTOSO.ADD42` into a cell.
-By convention, prefixes and function names should use upper case letters.
+By convention, prefixes and function names should use uppercase letters.
 The prefix is intended to be used as an identifier for your add-in.
 -   `description`: The description appears in the autocomplete menu in Excel.
 -   `helpUrl`: When the user requests help for a function, Excel opens a task pane and displays the web page found at this URL.
 -   `result`: Defines the type of information returned by the function to Excel.